EnterpriseDB/tpa/docs/src/patroni.md

 Configuration Store (DCS).
 Patroni supports other DCS backends, but they are not currently supported by EDB or TPA.

-Alternative to HAProxy, you can use the `--enable-pgbouncer` option to configure PgBouncer in the Postgres nodes.
+As an alternative to HAProxy, you can use the `--enable-pgbouncer` option to configure PgBouncer in the Postgres nodes.
 PgBouncer will be configured to pool connections for the primary.
 Patroni will be configured to reconfigure PgBouncer upon failovers or switchovers in the cluster, so PgBouncer follows the new